Gender shouldn’t be a factor in whether or not a person can be a great leader — a person’s leade…

 The scope lays the foundation for a successful project and promotes accountability on all sides by defining the deliverables, constraints, and touchstones for stakeholder and client approval.
 As the road map for a project, the scope must rely on historical information to facilitate planning and decision-making while being flexible enough to adapt as new information emerges.

 Although the scope should expect to accommodate some changes, there is such a thing as too many and too often.
 This can lead to the dreaded “scope creep” — when modifications, requirements, and requests outside of the original plan continue unabated.
 Unexpected costs can easily add up, decisions may need to be reversed, and resources will struggle to keep up with the abrupt twists and turns in process, schedule, and budget.
 Setting the right expectations from the outset is a critical part of effective project scope management and provides project teams with a reliable reference for cost estimations and other anticipated finances.

 Winning the bid can be grueling work, but sit tight because now the real work begins.
 Your organization relies on accurate metrics and streamlined processes to inform the next steps, but they don’t exist in a vacuum.
 Behind every metric is a story, and project managers must also understand the what, why, and how for each one.
 This is not a one-person job, however.
 The cooperation of finance, sales, operations, and other teams both within and outside of the organization will be critical in maintaining consistent data and ensuring the client doesn’t get any unwelcome surprises down the road.

-Conscious and deliberate communication and cooperation efforts can enable collaboration and reduce project manager migraines by offering accessible project budgeting documentation, flexible billing and costing plans, comprehensive contract modeling, and easily monitored process adherence.
+Conscious and deliberate communication and cooperation efforts can enable collaboration and reduce project manager migraines by offering accessible project cost estimation/budgeting documentation, flexible billing and costing plans, comprehensive contract modeling, and easily monitored process adherence.

 Missing the Right Resources